• Skip to primary navigation

 So I predicted that 1) Tiny Houses are going to be big.
 2) Living in vans is going to be big.
 3) And emojis that we enjoy in texts and on Instagram were going to spill over into everyday life.

 They were notably uncomfortable.
 One intern pointed out that when you use an emoji in a text message, it makes you feel better.
 So she was using more and more emojis.
 But she was afraid to use an emoji in an email to a professor, or a text message to an adult.
-She was skeptical that emojis would would be adopted everywhere.
+She was skeptical that emojis would be adopted everywhere.

 What about #vanlife and #tinyhouses?
 Those ideas were more than they could handle. 😕